claremacrae/claremacrae.github.io/background.md

 ## Consulting

-In 2019 I set up Clare Macrae Consulting Ltd, and am [available for consulting and training](/consulting/hire_me.html) in all aspects of working with legacy and un-tested code.
+In 2019 I set up Clare Macrae Consulting Ltd, which I ran for 2 years, covering all aspects of working with legacy and un-tested code.

 ## Interests